rekindle-blog/rekindle-blog.github.io/_posts/2022-04-07-jim-carrey-existentialism.md

 hidden: false

 ---
 At the 2016 Golden Globe Awards, Jim Carrey [presented](https://www.youtube.com/watch?v=a9J8GaeDqVc "YouTube: Golden Globe Awards 2016") the award for Best Motion Picture in the Musical or Comedy category.
 Before he came on stage the voice over introduced him, saying: "From the upcoming film, _True Crimes_, please welcome two time Golden Globe winner, Jim Carrey."

-His subsequent riffing off of that introduction wasn’t merely another indication of Carrey's comedic genius, but an insightful and almost [existential](https://rekindle.co.za/content/2020-07-03-nietzsche "Existentialism and Entertainment") reflection on our pursuits and purpose.
+His subsequent riffing off of that introduction wasn’t merely another indication of Carrey's comedic genius, but an insightful and almost [existential](https://rekindle.co.za/content/2020-07-03-nietzsche "Existentialism and Entertainment") reflection on our pursuits and purpose, as well as what tends to hold our gaze.

 ### Transcript: Jim Carrey at Golden Globe Awards 2016